mikeza/mlneuro/docs/index.rst

 To view a summary of all the submodules, classes, and functions, view the :ref:`api`

-Examples are provided for decoding from clustered and unclustered spike data from rats in the Redish lab.
+:ref:`examples` are provided for decoding from clustered and unclustered spike data from rats in the Redish lab.

 .. _sklearn: http://scikit-learn.org/